 - Natural Learner: Sales is getting more and more complex.
 Customers are becoming better at researching on their own and avoiding calls.
 Your manager needs to be on the forefront of sales tactics, experimenting with new techniques, and sharing his or her results.

-Once you have the needed traits and skills listed, you’ll want to showcase your company a bit.
+Once you have the needed traits and skills listed, you’ll want to showcase your company in the Sales Manager job description a bit.

 To attract this type of leader, you’ll have to show the stability and benefits you offer.

 Anyone who can lead a successful sales team will be highly valuable to just about any company.

 Most will hire them with or without a direct need.